hou80houzhu/brightjs/README.md

 ##What is in

-There are two samples(admin&todolist),packet core library and an chrome    extenstion(builded only for packet) in the master branch. the documentation site is in the gh-pages branch.the documentation site is a sample too.
+There are two samples(admin&todolist),axesjs core library and an chrome    extenstion(builded only for axesjs) in the master branch. the documentation site is in the gh-pages branch.the documentation site is a sample too.

 ##How to run the samples